 Physical loyalty cards

-In terms of customer identification, it all started with traditional plastic loyalty cards, which people kept in their wallets and handbags.
+In terms of customer identification, it all started with traditional plastic grocery store loyalty cards, which people kept in their wallets and handbags.
 The cashier scanned the customer’s card with a POS device, and boom, that customer left a footprint in the store.

 It’s a tried-and-tested feature that customers are familiar with, but more than likely they already have plenty of other plastic cards competing for space in their wallets, so this approach isn’t a very unique one.